palewire/django-calaccess-technical-documentation/docs/faq.rst

 ----------------------

-Why doesn't django-calaccess-raw-data only work with PostgreSQL and MySQL databases?
+Why does django-calaccess-raw-data only work with PostgreSQL and MySQL databases?
 ------------------------------------------------------------------------------------

 Because of the answer above.
 To run our loading routines in a acceptable amount of time, we